DimitriPalmer22/Studio-Docs/PublicNotes/Information Notes/General Pipeline and Production Management.md

 What can be improved about this structure?
 What are some things that I should consider when implementing this structure?
 What are some potential pitfalls that I should be aware of?

-# Feature Structure
+# Feature Outline Structure

 ## Feature: FEATURE_NAME
 ### Description
 This is an example description of what the feature is.
 Here, we describe:
 - A general overview of the feature (short summary)
 - Why the feature is important.
 What is the context of the feature within the game's overall design?
 - How does the player interact with this feature?
 Is it a mechanic they directly interact with?
-Is it an art ass
+Is it an art asset that they see up close?
+Things like this help contextualize the feature for the developers.

+### Tasks

+> Note: Some tasks depend on others.
+It might be a good idea to make some type of dependency graph or use a topol

+#### Task_NAME